eddiewebb/concourse-pipeline-bosh-virtualbox/readme.md

 bosh deploy
 ```

-See bin/bootstrapBoshLite.sh for latest example used by author

 ## Add route to local (your actual machine) route table
 This will expose our secondary subnet (vboxnet0) to browsers, fly cli, etc.